onehippo/hippo-demo-spa-integration/README.md

 Provides a seamless SPA++ integration demo for Hippo CMS and BloomReach Experience.
 For details on SPA++, see [SPA++ for Seamless SPA Integration Experiences](https://www.onehippo.org/library/concepts/spa-plus/introduction.html).

-Also, this demo project contains reusable example code libaries.
+Also, this demo project contains reusable React SPA example code and libaries.

 ## Release Version Compatibility